tsetliff/web-app-framework/README.md

 * Di/Configuration autocompletes in PhpStorm 10+
 * PSR 2 compliant
 * Di/Configuration both work the same way, and can be configured per environment.
-* Possibly no external libraries for the framework itself though I will be giving installation instructions with composer.
-* phpunit will be used in examples to run tests.
+* Very few dependencies I will use phpunit to run example tests but not as part of this project
 * Easy to debug from end to end.
 I want to hit very little code before hitting the custom logic in the controller.
 * A handful of common simple objects that you can optionally use (Session, Log, Request, Response)
 * As I am using this framework to implement a small example somewhere else one requirement of that example is to use REST verbs, so they will be handled by the controllers.